RafikFarhad/sust-oj-compose/ReadMe.md

 9. Stop the `docker-compose up` process by `Ctrl + C` and start again
 10. You can run `docker-compose up -d` to start the process in background

+## To run with judgeMod

+- Go to judgeMod repo and build judgeMod image

+    `docker build -t judgemod:latest .`

+- After each time judgeMod image build, you have to restart the docker-compose

+    `docker-compose down && docker-compose up -d`
 ## Note
 Though this docker environment is built to serve a specific project, this environment can be used to use as developemnt setup for any Laravel/VueJs/ReactJs/NodeJs project.